 2) Minimal processing.
 This may seem slightly strange for an app whose initial success was largely due to its retro filters, but now, three years on, filters are firmly out of favour.
 Instagram launched with the aim of allowing users to beautify their images because “iPhone photos suck” but now very few of their suggested users do more than a bit of tweaking (Instagram HQ seem to like a de-contrasted VSCO look).
 So forget tilt-shift, Hipstamatic, Earlybird, fancy frames and all those other features so characteristic of mobile photography in the early days.
 And forget about any weird stuff: my search didn’t find a single suggested user who used layers or had a graphic or experimental style.
 Perhaps surprisingly too, Instagram HQ seem happy to feature photos taken on big cameras, so don’t think you have to stick to your mobile.

 3) Various photographic things that seem to push the buttons at Instagram HQ: minimalist compositions, converging lines (they can’t get enough of them, especially symmetrical ones), pastel colors, backlit figures in the middle distance, feet (you may have seen enough feet-from-above photos to last a lifetime, but Instagram HQ seems to like them), jumpstagrams (especially back-lit ones), snow, trees, mountains, reflections (especially of trees and mountains).
+If you can do a back-lit jumpstagram with a mountain as a backdrop, that’s perfect.

 4) Post photos of beautiful people.
 Although Instagram HQ does seem to have a preference for landscapes (good if you live in Peru), photos of people will not rule you out as a suggested user.
 But if you are a people person, I advise featuring good-looking people, all the better if they are models and/or celebrities.
 Instagram HQ has little time for grizzled tramps or obese middle-aged women on public transport, or any of the seedier urban subjects that mobile street photography is so good at.